Ruby, Don't Take Your Love to Town (album)

 Ruby, Don't Take Your Love to Town is the fourth album by American rock band The First Edition.
 This was the first album to credit the group as Kenny Rogers & The First Edition.
-The title song reached number 6 on the Billboard Hot 100 chart in the United States (and was a success mirrored world-wide).
-"Reuben James" became a top-30 hit in 1969 for The First Edition before also being recorded by Conway Twitty for his 1970 Hello Darlin' album.
+The title song reached number 6 on the Billboard Hot 100 chart in the United States.
+"Reuben James" became a top-30 hit in 1969 for The First Edition before being recorded by Conway Twitty for his 1970 Hello Darlin' album.